 The MOST's Mission and Commitment: The MOST's vision is to be a pre-eminent science and technology center, inspiring all generations through hands-on education and entertainment.
 With our exhibits, demonstrations, workshops, classes, planetarium shows, special events, and the Bristol IMAX, we really do have something for all ages.
 We are committed to fostering a lifelong love of science in the hearts of our CNY community and our friends from around the world.

-How to book a group at the MOST: Group booking is handled through Kelly Gardner (email@example.com or x2141).
-She will ask about the number of students and adults in your group, when you are arriving and departing, what activities you are interested in, and if you want a lunch room.
-If you want something special for your group, don't hesitate to ask Kelly.
-The Education Department can sometimes customize programs for your group.
-After booking with Kelly, you will receive a confirmation letter that includes rules and expectations.
+How to book a group at the MOST: Group booking is handled through our reservationist, who can be reached at (315) 425-9068 ext.
+2141.
+Be prepared with the number of students and adults in your group, when you are arriving and departing, what activities you are interested in, and if you want to book a lunchroom.
+If you want something special for your group, don't hesitate to ask.
+The Education Department can customize programs for your group.
+After booking, you will receive a confirmation letter that includes rules and expectations.
 More information is located here.

 We recommend a free planning visit: Teachers who have booked a group can come to the MOST for a free look at our exhibits.
 (The planetarium and IMAX shows are not included.)
 Before a group visit, take a look at our online curriculum to plan a pre, during, and post set of activities.
 Our experience is that groups with an agenda are more focused on learning.
 The MOST will schedule when your group can use the playhouse, planetarium, lunch room, etc, but you can decide what to do with the rest of your time.
 When you plan your trip consider how much time you will need.
 An hour and a half is usually enough time for a group to see the exhibits (including Science Playhouse time).
 An additional hour is needed for an IMAX film, a half hour for lunch and a half hour for a Planetarium show.
 Time needed for special programs can be determined in consultation with the education staff.